-The ‘Santa Caterina’ painting will travel to Venice for an exhibition on the San Geminiano church as part of the ‘I Fiamminghi a Venezia’ exhibition at Palazzo Ducale from September 5, 2019 until March 1, 2020.
-This exhibition will include views of the church painted by Antonio Canaletto and Francesco Guardi.
+The ‘Santa Caterina’ painting will travel to Venice as part of the ‘From Titian to Rubens.
+Masterpieces from Flemish Collections’ exhibition at Palazzo Ducale (September 5, 2019 until March 1, 2020).
 Flemish masters such as Rubens, Van Dyck and Maerten de Vos will be shown next to Venetian works owned by Flemish museums.
 The exhibition will illustrate the tight link between the Flemish painters and Venetian art.
 It is a project of the Rubens House in cooperation with MUVE.
 You can read more about this exhibition in my post ‘Marvel at Venetian and Flemish masters in Palazzo Ducale‘.
 Afterwards, the painting will remain at Palazzo Ducale as a permanent loan.

 You can find more information in the book and catalogue of the exhibition ‘David Bowie’s Tintoretto: Angel foretelling Saint Catharine martyrdom’.